caregiver-connect/caregiver-connect-website/README.md

 <p align="center" style="margin: -10px 0 20px 0;">I am a senior studying math and computer science as well as working on my master's degree in CS through AMP.</p>

 <h3 align="center">Mithul Nallaka</h3>
+<p align="center" style="margin: -10px 0 20px 0;">Hello!
+I'm Mithul and I'm a senior studying Computer Science and Biochemistry on the Pre-Med track.
+I'm looking forward to using technology to shape the future of healthcare.</p>

 <h3 align="center">Jacob Curren</h3>